Computing and IT (setting up and general info)

 The Managed Cluster Service consists of several computer rooms equipped with Internet-connected personal computers (with Ubuntu/Windows7 or Mac OS X) that are centrally managed by the Computing Service.
 It offers cloud storage space of up to 1GB.
 You can request an increase in your file quota at http://www.cam.ac.uk/cs/request/quota.html

 eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.
 Once, set-up you will be able to access internet connections at various Universities across the globe.

 To set-up Eduroam on your laptop or on your mobile devices, please carefully follow the instructions on this page. http://www.ucs.cam.ac.uk/wireless/eduroam/localusers.
 You would need your Raven account.

 King's has a college wide local wireless and eduroam services.
 Eduroam and King's local wireless are also available in the common room of graduate accommodations.
 Individual rooms have etherenet ports.
 In order to start using the King’s network, you need to register your device.
 King’s local Wi-Fi will take you to an authentication page, which should work with your Raven authentication.
 Eduroam is available in the King’s Library.
 Once you physically connect your laptop via ethernet, you will be taken to a registration page.
 Follow the instructions on the page to register your laptop on the King’s network.
 Windows PCs might need a restart to work.

-If you are unable to connect to the King's network in your accommodation or to the King's wireless, please feel free to contact the Computer Office (Mark Andrews: 31423 during office hours and Krishna: 52192 out-of-office hours).
+If you are unable to connect to the King's network in your accommodation or to the King's wireless, please feel free to contact the Computer Office (contact details can be found on King's Intranet page).

 Fair use policy at Kings